ozonophore/MultipartMessageConverter/README.md

 # MultipartMessageConverter
-Simple implementation o HttpMessageConverter that can read multipart/form-data and prepare DTO model even part contains either application/json or application/octet-stream
+Simple implementation HttpMessageConverter that can read multipart/form-data and prepare DTO model even a part contains either application/json or application/octet-stream